fbpx

 Guest post by Chelsea Kelly-Sipe

-As a seasoned traveler, I’m often asking myself if a destination will meet my needs for a family-friendly location with things to do for both kids and adults.
+As a seasoned traveler, I often ask myself if a destination will meet my needs for a family-friendly location with things to do for both kids and adults.
+That’s been in my head when planning to go to Puerto Rico with kids.

 6 Reasons to Plan a Puerto Rico Family Vacation